[Rev. 12/21/2019 3:09:17 PM--2019]

 3. The Commissioner may adopt regulations establishing reasonable conditions and requirements for the approval and maintenance of trust offices.

-4. As used in this section, “trust office” means an office, other than the principal office, at which a bank organized under this title is authorized by the Commissioner to conduct the business of a trust company.
+4. As used in this section, “trust office” means an office, other than the principal office, at which a bank organized under chapters 657 to 671, inclusive, of NRS is authorized by the Commissioner to conduct the business of a trust company.

 (Added to NRS by 1999, 840)

-1. An organization that does not maintain an office in this State to conduct the business of a trust company may be appointed to act as fiduciary by any court or by authority of any law of this State if, in addition to any other requirements of law, the organization:
+1. Except as otherwise provided in NRS 669.207, an organization that does not maintain an office in this State to conduct the business of a trust company may be appointed to act as fiduciary by any court or by authority of any law of this State if, in addition to any other requirements of law, the organization:

 (a) Associates as cofiduciary a bank authorized to do business in this State or a trust company licensed pursuant to chapter 669 of NRS; or